 Thousands of Yanomami families have migrated and permanently settled along major rivers in the Upper Orinoco.
-This has brought about a whole new set of public health challenges in respect to diseases, diet and nutrition, hygiene, and sanitation.
-These communities have become more vulnerable to introduced diseases such as tuberculosis and measles.
-Additionally, the introduction of processed foods like bleached rice and refined sugar increases health risks such as decline in dental health, loss of microbiome diversity, diabetes and obesity.
+Consequently, the Yanomami face a new set of public health challenges in respect to diseases, diet and nutrition, hygiene, and sanitation.
+These communities are more vulnerable to infectious diseases such as tuberculosis, malaria, and measles.
+Additionally, the introduction of processed foods like bleached rice and refined sugar pose novel health risks such as decline in dental health, loss of microbiome diversity, diabetes and obesity.